nadavrot/arpfloat/README.md

 # Arbitrary-Precision Floating-Point Library

 ARPFloat is an implementation of arbitrary precision [floating point](https://en.wikipedia.org/wiki/IEEE_754) data structures and utilities.
-The library can be used to emulate floating point operation, in software, or create new floating point data types.
+The library can be used to emulate existing floating point types, such as FP16, and create new floating point types.
+Floating point types can scale to hundreds of digits, and perform very accurate calculations.
+In ARPFloat the rounding mode is a part of the type-system, and this defines away a number of problem that show up when using fenv.h.

 `no_std` environments are supported by disabling the `std` feature.